Tinkerforge/doc/en/source/Software/Brickd_Install_MacOSX.rst

 .. image:: /Images/Screenshots/brickd_macos_not_signed_1_small.jpg
    :scale: 100 %
-   :alt: Brickd installation: Error message on Mac OS X Mountain Lion
+   :alt: Brickd installation: Error message on macOS Mountain Lion
    :align: center
    :target: ../_images/Screenshots/brickd_macos_not_signed_1.jpg

-Since Mac OS X Mountain Lion only signed software can be installed by default.
+Since macOS Mountain Lion only signed software can be installed by default.
 Brick Daemon and its installer are signed since version 2.0.9.
-For 2.0.8 and older versions Mac OS X might show you the error message saying that the installer is broken when you try to install it.
+For 2.0.8 and older versions macOS might show you the error message saying that the installer is broken when you try to install it.
 To install 2.0.8 or older you need to lower your system security settings to allow installing unsigned software by clicking: